KDE/digikam-doc/image_editor/enhancement_tools.rst

             The Image Editor G'MIC-Qt Tool Running the Lights-and-Shadows/Pop-Shadows Filter

-    - **Patterns**: this filters collection are recursive image generation methods which can produce original and interesting geometric forms.
+    - **Patterns**: this filter collection is a set of recursive image generation methods which can produce original and interesting geometric forms.

         .. figure:: images/editor_gmicqt_patterns_halftone.webp
             :alt: